Q. Who may use the Writing Center?

 Q. I have classes all day.
 What if the times the Center is open don’t work for me?

-A. If you are unable to schedule an appointment at the Center, our Online Writing Center might be a good option for you.
+A. If you are unable visit the Center during our regular business hours, our Online Writing Center might be a good option for you.
+We also have extended hours at the Campus Tutoring Center.

 Q. What is the Online Writing Center?